Inshadowin/react-knowledge/README.md

 };
 ```

 The issue here is that `batch` will re-create all batches if anything changes.
-So you need to do deep compare on the `Rows` component.
-So you need to provide second argument to the memo function that will check for props equality. https://react.dev/reference/react/memo#specifying-a-custom-comparison-function.
-This might be slow.
-But yeah, what else do you expect, I told you that React isn't good with lists
+So you most likely you need to create a way to track changes and know what batch was affected.
+Not an easy task if you have dynamic items.
+If you don't and this is just a display - don't bother

 ### Updates in parallel